Boitusoperandi/Income-Allocation-/README.md

-# Income-Allocation- Enter your income and percentages to savings investments and spending and it  will calculate it for you.
+# Income-Allocation- Enter your income and percentages allocated towards savings, investments and spending.
+Calculations will be provided once the info is entered.
 # Federal-Tax-Deductor- Enter your salary and what you are filing as and you will see how much federal tax will be deducted